Perfect Baked Chicken Thighs Recipe

 I’ve heard from many of you over the years that you don’t like to cook at such high oven temperatures, because your oven is old and unreliable, or it heats up your house too much.

-You will be happy to know, you can certainly cook this recipe at a lower oven temperature.
+You will be happy to know, you can certainly cook this roasted chicken thighs recipe at a lower oven temperature.

-- Can you use other fresh herbs in this baked chicken thigh recipe?
-Of course, anything you like!
+Can you use other fresh herbs in this baked chicken thigh recipe?

-Simple, adjustable, elegant, this Perfect Herb Roasted Chicken Thighs is truly the best!
+Simple, adjustable, elegant, this oven-baked chicken thighs recipe is truly the best!

 And did I mention it’s healthy?
 This recipe is paleo, ketogenic, gluten free, and protein-packed.